cloudera-labs/hms-mirror/README.md

 7. The **LEFT* cluster does NOT have access to the **RIGHT** cluster.
 8. The credentials use by 'hive' (doas=false) in the **RIGHT** cluster must have access to the required storage (hdfs) locations on the lower cluster.
    - If the **RIGHT** cluster is running impersonation (doas=true), that user must have access to the required storage (hdfs) locations on the lower cluster.

+#### Transfer DATA, beyond the METADATA

+HMS-Mirror does NOT migrate data between clusters unless you're using the [SQL](#sql) and [EXPORT_IMPORT](#export-import) data strategies.
+In some cases where data is co-located, you don't need to move it.
+IE: Cloud to Cloud.
+As long as the new cluster environment has access to the original location.
+This is the intended target for strategies [COMMON](#common) and to some extend [LINKED](#linked).

+When you do need to move data, `hms-mirror` create a workbook of 'source' and 'target' locations in an output file called `distcp_workbook.md`.
+[Sample](sample_reports/schema_only/distcp_workbook.md).
+Use this to help build a transfer job in `distcp` using the `-f` option to specify multiple sources.
+This construct is still a work in progress, so feedback is welcome [Email - David Streever](mailto:dstreever@cloudera.com).

 ### Options (Help)
 ```